mykola-zalizniak/BotBrowser/ADVANCED_FEATURES.md

 # BotBrowser Advanced Features

-Robust capabilities for fingerprint‑consistency testing and automation research.
+Comprehensive technical controls for fingerprint consistency and privacy-focused research automation.

-Use this document when you need the “deep dive” behind the [README](README.md): CLI semantics, detection-surface coverage, and differentiators that don’t fit on the landing page.
-Each section links back to the relevant quick-start guide (CLI flags, README, validation repos) so you can jump between overview and detail quickly.
+Use this document when you need detailed technical reference behind the [README](README.md): implementation strategies, fingerprint consistency controls, and privacy protection mechanisms that don't fit on the main page.
+Each section links back to the relevant quick-start guide (CLI flags, README, validation data) so you can jump between overview and implementation details quickly.
 For overall usage terms, refer to the [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md).

 ## 📘 Overview

-BotBrowser offers multi‑layer emulation and control to keep fingerprints consistent across platforms.
-These controls support research into web compatibility, automation detection, and cross‑environment consistency.
+BotBrowser provides multi-layer controls to maintain consistent fingerprints across all platforms.
+These mechanisms support research into fingerprint based tracking prevention, cross-platform privacy protection, and automated privacy consistency validation.

 ---